 I was 19 when my mum was diagnosed with multiple myeloma (a type of blood cancer) in 2015.
 Although I was unaware of this at the time, she knew the prognosis wasn’t good.
 Mum was very much the protector of our family, so as well as this unbelievably scary diagnosis she was faced with how this was going to affect us – the ones who loved her most.

 The first few months of mum’s illness were especially taxing on her.
 She was dealing with the initial shock and intense treatment.
 Travelling from our home just outside Bournemouth to Dorchester Hospital every day at ungodly hours to receive hours of dialysis was tough.
 Her treatment was always gruelling but she tried to be as positive as possible, both for herself and the people around her.

 She was an unbelievably strong woman, but equally she knew she needed an occasional escape from putting on a brave face.
-This is where Wessex Cancer Trust came in.
+This is where Wessex Cancer Support came in.

 Anyone who has lost a loved one knows it’s an extremely vulnerable time.
 You feel tired and confused.
 You’re sensitive to everything.
 So even though I knew I was walking into a place of care and support, it was still a daunting experience for me.
 When I walked in, I was greeted with warmth.
 Everyone working was so attentive.
 It felt as if they already knew who I was.
 It felt like a cosy living room where everyone was welcome.
 In times of grief, you’re not much in the mood for small talk but at other times small talk is all you need to just get your mind away from the constant waves of emotion.
 Whatever mood you’re in, that’s ok.
 No one is there to judge you, only to help and support you.
 This includes the other people the charity is supporting.
 Just walking into the Bournemouth Support Centre makes you feel like there is a feeling of mutual support.